wp-plugins/wp-spamshield/readme.txt

 == Changelog ==

+Version 1.1.6.3, *released 05/20/14*

+* Fixed a bug (introduced in 1.1.6) that prevented users from commenting if caching is not active.
+One area of the plugin had not been updated to the new key generation system, causing the error, but this is now fixed.
+Everything works fine now, and the upgrades introduced in 1.1.6 will provide improved performance.

 Version 1.1.6.2, *released 05/16/14*

 * Changed the implementation of the random key generation and testing, resulting in greater speed and efficiency.